Photo: Oaxaca Tourism Fair

 It takes time to read any game and what helps most is understanding who the players are and how they interact with one another.

 It’s all about understanding the expectations and responsibilities.
-This is straight-forward in sports and most games, but somehow in the politics of tourism and conservation, it’s precisely the expectations and responsibilities that are misread so often.
+This is straight-forward in sports and most games, but somehow in the politics of tourism and conservation, it’s precisely the expectations and responsibilities that are misread too often.

 Too often the traditional focus on defining ecotourism narrowly targets what is ecotourism instead of looking at who participates in the process.
 Years ago a consultant told me that ecotourism would be better if it didn’t include travelers.
 Yes, I told her, that’s called conservation.